Keyboard shortcuts

 • Stdio/Local Mode: Relies on process isolation and filesystem permissions.
 Store secrets in environment files, not directly within manifests.

 • Claude Code Integration: The hook-based integration inherits Claude Code’s security model.
-Ensure Claude Code itself is properly configured.
+Verify Claude Code itself is properly configured.

 Future Security Enhancements